MANIFEST0

 Wave Creatures is a project aiming to connect two dimensions through a device called oscilloscope.

 It is an experiment.
-And it has been my main focus for two years now.
+And it has been my main focus for 2+ years.

-It is an artistic research during my Master studies at the Royal Conservatoire of The Hague.
+It is an artistic research started during my Master studies at the Royal Conservatoire of The Hague.

 It is cross-modal art, unifying sound and vision with a one-to-one relationship without compromises.